Clement-Quaye/EV-Analysis-and-the-Energy-Transition/README.md

 ## Conclusion
 The project provides valuable insights into EV charging behaviour and its implications for smart grid design, contributing to the broader energy transition goals.

-## Installation and Usage
-Instructions for setting up the environment and running the code are provided in the [Installation Guide](INSTALLATION.md).

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.